torquebox/torquebox.org/news/2011-03-13-weekend-update-13mar2011.md

 With some prodding and assistance from [Mike Dobozy][dobozy], we got [NewRelic RPM][newrelic] working with TorqueBox.
-Currently it requires a 1-line patch to the office NewRelic gem, which we've submitted from [our fork][rpmbranch].
+Currently it requires a 1-line patch to the official NewRelic gem, which we've submitted from [our fork][rpmbranch].

 # Losing (for now)